Davis Chirchir

 Recent Mentions

-Kenya Kenya: Davis Chirchir is the Transport Cabinet Secretary who insisted that economic infrastructure should not come at the cost of the government’s investment in social development initiatives.
+Kenya Kenya: Davis Chirchir is the Transport Cabinet Secretary who addressed the causes of fatal road crashes in Kenya.
 7